Poor Man's Bible: God's gifts

 God, who according to Genesis, made the Heaven and the Earth, also created man in his own likeness and gave to humankind also the gift of creativity.
 It is a lesser theme that consistently runs through religious art.
 There are, in particular, and understandably, many depictions of stonemasons, woodcarvers, painters and glaziers at work.
 There are also countless depictions of monks, musicians and scribes.
 As well as these are shown spinners and weavers, merchants, cooks, carters, butchers, apothecaries, furriers, bullock drivers, fishermen and shepherds.

 In general, these depictions of human living are not among those elements of decoration that could be termed Fine Arts.
 They occupy, for the most part, places of less distinction and frequently may not be very well known.
 They hide in the leaves of the capitals of columns and the bosses of roofs.
 They form small panels on the exterior of buildings or are carved in wood beneath the folding seats of the quire.

-On the other hand, where artworks have been sponsored by major guilds, they may be masterpieces by renowned artists, such as the series of statues of Patron Saints that fill the external niches of the Church of Orsanmichele in Florence, of which Donatello's St George, commissioned by the armourers and now in the Bargello, is one of the best known statues of the Early Renaissance.
+On the other hand, where artworks have been sponsored by major guilds, they may be masterpieces by renowned artists, such as the series of statues of Patron Saints that fill the external niches of the Church of Orsanmichele in Florence, of which Donatello's St George, commissioned by the armorers and now in the Bargello, is one of the best known statues of the Early Renaissance.
 These saints include among their number a blacksmith, a professional soldier, a doctor, a tax collector and four shoemakers.